barisbalic/gish/README.md

 |gish close 1| Close issue #1|
 |gish label 1 such-feature| Add the label such-feature to issue #1|

-When listing issues, the number of comments on an issue will be displayed at the end of a line.
+When listing issues, the number of comments on an issue will be displayed at the end of a line, along with a tag indicating if the issue is a pull request.

 ```
 #9 barisbalic           Emoji!
-[2]
+[PR] [2]
 #8 barisbalic           Fix editor input for open command                                      [0]
 #7 barisbalic           Support API paging                                                     [0]
 #6 barisbalic           Current repository check is lame                                       [1]